adrianco/spigo/README.md

 Start a Cassandra cluster and connect to Staash alongside MySQL and evcache for data and access migration
 ![Migration ](migration5.png)

-Remove MySQL for gradual data migration/duplication
+Remove MySQL to be ready to go multi-region
 ![Migration ](migration6.png)

 Add a second region without connecting up cassandra